Chemistry: Generation 2.5

-ION357, formerly known as IONIS-RHO-2.5Rx, is an antisense oligonucleotide (ASO) drug designed to selectively reduce the production of the rhodopsin P23H mutant protein in the eye while allowing normal protein to be expressed.
+ION357 (formerly IONIS-RHO-2.5Rx), also known as QR-1123, is an investigational antisense medicine drug designed to selectively reduce the production of the rhodopsin P23H mutant protein in the eye while allowing normal protein to be expressed.
 The allele-selective targeting of the ASO to the single-base P23H mutation prevents degeneration of rod photoreceptor cells and preserves cone photoreceptor cell function.
 ION357 provides a novel approach to treating autosomal dominant retinitis pigmentosa, in which patients have limited therapeutic options.

 About Retinitis Pigmentosa